Structured vs. Unstructured Pruning: An Exponential Gap: Main Results

-\Cref{thm:pruning-lower-bound} shows that, in a one hidden layer random network, neuron pruning alone cannot even uniformly $\varepsilon$-approximate a single target ReLU neuron without bias, unless the initial width is at least of the order of $(d/\varepsilon)$.
-This section presents a sketch of the proof of the theorem, in which we introduce the main ideas and provide an overview of the argument, referring the reader to \Cref{sec:main-proof} for the complete, detailed proof. \begin{theorem}[Lower bound for neuron pruning] Let $d \ge 2$, $\varepsilon \in (0,1)$, and let $\mathbf{w^\star} \in \mathbb{R}^d$ with $\|\mathbf{w^\star}\|_2 = 1$.
-Consider a one hidden-layer ReLU network without bias of the form
+\Cref{thm:pruning-lower-bound} shows that, in a one hidden layer random network with output weight bounded away from zero, neuron pruning alone cannot even $\varepsilon$-approximate a single target ReLU neuron without bias, unless the initial width is $\Omega(d/\varepsilon)$.
+This section presents a sketch of the proof of the theorem, in which we introduce the main ideas and provide an overview of the argument, referring the reader to \Cref{sec:main-proof} for the complete, detailed proof.

+For simplicity, in \Cref{thm:pruning-lower-bound} we fix the output weights of network $g$ to be equal to $1$.
+The same proof strategy extends to output-weight distributions that are uniformly bounded away from zero, such as Rademacher; see \Cref{sec:appendix-output-weights} for the corresponding adaptation.
+Also, we require input dimension $d \ge 2$; for $d=1$, neuron pruning reduces to weight pruning, and we can directly use the pruning lower bound proved in \cite{Pensia}.
+The requirement that $\|\mathbf w^\star\|_2=\sqrt{d}$ is mainly to simplify the notation in the proof; if, instead, we assume $\|\mathbf w^\star\|_2=1$, then with straightforward modifications one obtains the lower bound $ N_h \;\geq\; \min\{c_0\frac{\sqrt d}{\varepsilon},\,2^{c_1 d}\}$.